Canon PowerShot SD1000 Review

 600

 The Canon PowerShot SD1000 gets its juice from a specialized rechargeable lithium-ion battery built by Canon.
 When the LCD is active, the runtimes are about par for the course for a LiIon design, but they are excellent when it is not.
-If you want to use the LCD screen rather frequently, it is strongly recommended that you purchase an additional battery, ensure it is charged, and keep it on hand for extended expeditions.
+Therefore, if you want to use the LCD screen rather frequently, purchasing an additional battery, ensuring it is charged, and keeping it on hand for extended expeditions are strongly recommended.

 Within the Container